Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-listing-component.md

 ```

-🌶️ Similar to the landing page wee have an Apollo Query Component that will allow us to fetch the data for the listing and gives variables for the data, error and loading states.
+🌶️ Similar to the landing page we have an Apollo Query Component that will allow us to fetch the data for the listing and gives variables for the `data`, `error` and `loading` states.

-🌶️ In our template slot we first check for the Loading state to be true. then render a loading state.
+🌶️ In our template `slot` we first check for the Loading state to be true, then render a loading state.

-🌶️ Same thing for the error state

 🌶️ Then in the data part we are rending all the data associated with the Listing.